 Spinal stenosis is a condition that happens when the spaces in your backbone (vertebrae) become narrowed.
 When this occurs, your spinal cord and its nerves can get pinched.
-More than 50% of the time, spinal stenosis affects the lumbar spine, which is the lower part of the back.
+More than 50% of the time, spinal stenosis affects the lumbar spine, the lower part of the back.
 Narrowing of the spine that goes along with this condition can cause pain that shoots down the back of the leg.
-It’s important to get treatment for spinal stenosis, especially when symptoms like this are present.
+It is important to get treatment for spinal stenosis diagnosis, especially when severe symptoms are present.

 Non-Surgical Treatment for Spinal Stenosis